What is Corporate Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Top Corporate Law Colleges

-While deciding colleges, candidates consider the fee structure as well as the placement opportunities.
+While deciding on colleges, consider the fee structure as well as the placement opportunities.
 The fee structure of top National Law Universities ranges between INR 4- 15 lakhs for the total course.
 Government colleges charge less than private law colleges.
 Some of the top government and private colleges are in the list below.
-The colleges mentioned in the table are listed alphabetically and not in any order of ranking hierarchy.

 Top Corporate Law Government Colleges

 Some of the popular government colleges for Corporate Law include top National Law Universities as well as the Department of Law across various state and central universities.
-The colleges offering LLM in Corporate Law are as follows:
+These colleges are known to offer Corporate Law at different levels.

 Institute Tuition Fees (INR)